 We are committed to working with you.

 Susquehanna University is committed to working with students who have disabilities by providing reasonable and adequate accommodations.
-Our disability coordinator works with students to develop self-advocacy skills and provides guidance to assisting students with disabilities.
+Our director of disability services works with students to develop self-advocacy skills and provides guidance to assisting students with disabilities.

 Our Resources page provides helpful definitions, guidelines, our policies and a useful FAQ.